lingaoqiming/lingaoqiming.github.com/index.md

 ---
-Time-stamp: <2013-07-28 20:47:38 ()>
+Time-stamp: <2013-07-29 21:09:58 ()>
 layout: default
 title: "Matt Renaud"
 ---

 # A Brief Introduction

 Hey there!
-My name is Matt Renaud, I am a fourth year computer science student at the University of Windsor and you can find me most places online going by the name mrenaud92 (since mrenaud is taken almost everywhere, except for domain names apparently, go figure).
-A lot of my friends call me a *nerd* but I much prefer going by the term *knowledge enthusiast*, I just really enjoy learning, regardless of what subject, but my main area of interest is, as you can guess from my major, Computer Science.
-Since I will be graduating at the end of next year I have no clue whether I want to do graduate work or work full time, good thing I still have another year to decide!
+My name is Matt Renaud, I'm a fourth year computer science student at the University of Windsor and you can find me most places online going by the name mrenaud92 (since mrenaud is taken almost everywhere, except for domain names apparently, go figure).
+A lot of my friends call me a nerd but I much prefer going by the term *knowledge enthusiast*.
+I really enjoy learning, regardless of what subject, but my main area of interest is, as you can guess from my major, Computer Science.
+I will be graduating at the end of next year and I have no clue whether I want to do graduate work or work full time, good thing I still have another year to decide!

 I was first introduced to Computer Science (well, just Linux actually) around 4 years ago by my uncle Roland and was instantly intrigued when